Nexus International School (Singapore) Learners Present Nexwell Well-Being App For Peers

 This endeavour showcases Nexus' commitment to fostering learner agency, encouraging learners to undertake personal initiatives.
 It also aligns with the school's dedication to enhancing overall learner well-being.

-Ms Ahire remarked, "The learners' commitment to enhancing our school community through technology has been amazing.
+Ms Ahire remarked, 'The learners' commitment to enhancing our school community through technology has been amazing.
 Their contributions have not only made the app functional and user-friendly, but have also added value to the entire school community.
-Their initiative reflects a deep sense of responsibility and a forward-thinking mindset that is truly commendable."
+Their initiative reflects a deep sense of responsibility and a forward-thinking mindset that is truly commendable.'
+Upcoming Exciting Developments

 With the initial release of Nexwell, the learners have entered the crucial testing phase.
 This phase involves engaging with various stakeholders within the school community to gather feedback.
 Following this refinement process, the team's goal is to make Nexwell available on both the Google and Apple app stores, allowing it to reach and benefit a wider audience, illustrating the essence of authentic, technology-enriched learning that Nexus International School fosters.